Financial Accounting Foundation

 The Committee shall be a standing committee of the Board.
-The members of the Committee shall consist of the Foundation’s Chairman and such other members as the Board shall, from time to time, appoint, each of whom shall be a Trustee.
-The Foundation’s Chairman shall be Chairman of the Executive Committee.
-Members of the Committee shall serve until their successors shall have been duly appointed and qualified or until their earlier resignation or removal.
+The members of the Committee shall consist of the Foundation’s Chair and such other members as the Board shall, from time to time, appoint, each of whom shall be a Trustee.
+The Foundation’s Chair shall be Chair of the Executive Committee.
+The members of the Committee shall serve until their successors shall be duly appointed and qualified or until their earlier resignation or removal.

 The Committee shall meet regularly and as needed in order to carry out its duties.
 Meeting dates and times will be specified in advance.

-The Committee shall be charged with the following responsibilities (it being noted that nothing herein shall be deemed to restrict or otherwise affect the authority of the Board with respect to any of such matters):
+The Committee is charged with the following responsibilities (it being noted that nothing herein shall be deemed to restrict or otherwise affect the authority of the Board with respect to any of such matters):

 General Activities and Strategic Planning

 - In the intervals between meetings of the Board, and unless otherwise limited by the Foundation’s Certificate of Incorporation, By-Laws, applicable law, this Charter, or a resolution of the Board, having, and having the right to exercise, all the powers and authority of the Board in directing the management of the business and affairs of the Foundation, with authority to act on behalf of the Board.

 - Meeting periodically to discuss matters of mutual concern with the Foundation’s President and Chief Executive Officer (CEO), the Chairs and Members of the FASB and the GASB, and other key personnel, individually and collectively, as appropriate.